 As the disease progress, your abilities will decline, leaving you unable to address a number of issues on your own.
 Thus, the following general guidelines are directed toward families and caregivers.

-People with Alzheimers disease may become agitated and disoriented as the condition worsens.
+People with Alzheimer disease may become agitated and disoriented as the condition worsens.
 Therefore, keeping the home environment consistent, quiet, and restful is important in preventing and alleviating possible triggers of agitation.
 Some methods to create a calm environment include:

-It will be very important to adapt the home for personal safety to prevent injury to a person with Alzheimers disease.
+It will be very important to adapt the home for personal safety to prevent injury to a person with Alzheimer disease.
 There are many organizations that can provide detailed information on how the home may be adapted.
 Home safety changes include:

 People with advanced stages of the disease will not be able to take care of their own hygiene and personal comfort needs.
 Caregivers will need to frequently monitor:

 Memory aids may be very useful in the early stages of Alzheimer disease and may allow a person with Alzheimer disease to remain independent longer.
 Some examples include:

 You or your caregiver should notify your doctor of any major changes or deterioration of behavior or symptoms.
 Let your doctor know of any adverse effects of medications.